 FACTS ABOUT ILLEGAL CIGARETTES

-The trade in illegal cigarettes erodes legitimate job creation and economic development and undermines the tobacco regulations and other laws of the land.
-When cigarettes are smuggled into South Africa the smugglers by-pass the regulatory protocol required under the Tobacco Act as well as customs control.
+The trade in illegal cigarettes erodes legitimate job creation and economic development and undermines tobacco regulations and other laws of the land.

-Essentially there are two types of illicit cigarette products: evasion of taxes on brands imported or manufactured in South Africa; or the counterfeiting of a legal brand.
-In South Africa the evasion of taxes is the most common one with over 60% of the illegal trade in cigarettes coming across the Zimbabwe border.
+Essentially there are two types of illicit cigarette products: evasion of taxes on brands imported or manufactured locally; or the counterfeiting of a legal brand.
+In South Africa the evasion of taxes is the most common.
+Some imported brands also do not comply with tobacco regulations.

 The illegal trade in cigarettes fuels other criminal activities and is directly linked to organised crime.

-1 in 4 cigarettes smoked in South Africa are illegal products, this equates to more than 25% of the total market.
+More than 1 in 5 cigarettes smoked in South Africa are illegal products, which equates to over 20% of the total market.

-It is estimated that some 20 million cigarettes (equivalent to 1 million packets of 20s) are sold illegally in the country every day.
+It is estimated that some 15 million cigarettes are illegally sold in the country every day.

-Revenue loss to the Government is more than R4-billion in excise and VAT annually, money that can be used to boost much needed public service and infrastructure.
+The annual loss of revenue to the Government is more than R4-billion in excise and VAT - money that can be used to boost much needed public service and infrastructure.

-52% of the price of a cigarettes is made up of excise and VAT.
+52% of the price of cigarettes is made up of excise

-Consumers need to be suspicious of a pack of 20 cigarettes if it is being sold below R15-00 (see How To Spot Illegal Cigarettes).
+Consumers need to be suspicious of a pack of 20 cigarettes if it is being sold below R16-50 (see How To Spot Illegal Cigarettes).